stephane-caron/palimpsest/CONTRIBUTING.md

 # 👷 Contributing

-There are many ways you can contribute to Palimpsest, all of them welcome!
+There are many ways you can contribute to palimpsest, all of them welcome!
 Here are some ideas of increasing difficulty:

 - Check out the [documentation](https://stephane-caron.github.io/palimpsest/) and report mistakes or ask questions
 - Try out the [examples](https://github.com/stephane-caron/palimpsest/tree/main/examples) and report any issue